niluherath/tmsandbox_project/README.md

 **CI/CD run**

-As soon as new code gets pushed to the repository git hub actions, a workflow will be triggered Once the the workflow is completed you will be able to download a sure fire test report
+As soon as new code gets pushed to the repository GitHub actions, a workflow will be triggered Once the workflow is completed you will be able to download a sure fire test report